Mountain (band): 1969–1972

 In early 1969 Leslie West, formerly of the Long Island R&B band The Vagrants, put together a band, Leslie West Mountain, with Norman Landsberg (keyboards, bass) and Ken Janick (drums) and began playing gigs and recording demos.
 Right around this time, former Cream collaborator/producer Felix Pappalardi, who had previously produced the Vagrants, expressed an interest in producing West's work.
 West, previously disgruntled and unsatisfied with the lack of success in his first project, found Cream to be a great inspiration.
 He began to feel disillusioned with the R&B and blues scenes of the 1960s in which he had played.
-He envisioned a project that would take on a rawer and much harder style which he had begun to favor, with his newly-developed guitar style inspired by hearing Cream's Eric Clapton.
+He envisioned a project that would take on a rawer and much harder style which he had begun to favor, with his newly developed guitar style inspired by hearing Cream's Eric Clapton.

-Pappalardi rejected the demos by the West-Landsberg-Janick trio, but took a suggestion that he play bass on West's solo album, Mountain.
+Pappalardi rejected the demos by the West-Landsberg-Janick trio, but took to a suggestion that he play bass on West's solo album, Mountain.
 The album also featured Landsberg and former Remains drummer N.D.
 Smart.
 The album spotlighted West's raw vocals and melodic, bluesy guitar style, and Pappalardi's bass lines were prominent.
 According to West, when Pappalardi asked what would be next, West suggested the pair go on the road.
 Keyboardist Steve Knight (from Devil's Anvil, another of Pappalardi's productions) was added after Landsberg left to form another group, Hammer, with Janick.

 Naming themselves "Mountain", after West's 1969 solo album, West, Pappalardi, Smart, and Knight played shows on the west coast before getting to play their third concert as a working band at the 1969 Woodstock Festival in Bethel, New York.
 Mountain was received enthusiastically by the festival audience but the band did not appear in the film of the event, nor was their performance included on volume 1 of the festival's live album.
-Their performances of "Blood of the Sun" (from West's album) and "Theme for an Imaginary Western" (a song they planned to record for Climbing! and written by former Cream bassist Jack Bruce) appeared on the second volume of Woodstock performances, "Woodstock II", although neither of those "live" songs were recorded at Woodstock.
+Their performances of "Blood of the Sun" (from West's album) and "Theme for an Imaginary Western" (a song they planned to record for Climbing! and written by former Cream bassist Jack Bruce) appeared on the second volume of Woodstock performances, Woodstock II, although neither of those "live" songs were recorded at Woodstock.
 The 40th Anniversary Edition of Woodstock on DVD and Blu-ray features filmed performances of "Beside The Sea" and "Southbound Train".